slurmulon/bach/docs/guide.md

 ### Variables

-More often that not you will need to play the same element multiple times in a track.
+More often than not you will need to play the same element multiple times in a track.

 Variables allow you to assign a name to a value and then reference that value later by the variable's name.